slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Let your fear be your guide.
 The more fear you feel, the more you will know you are on the right track.
-- If you are feeling lost in life, you need to experience more things.
 - What do you do for fun?
 What are you interested in that everybody in the world is interested in?

-> *'The obstacle is the way.' -- Marcus Aurelius*
+- If you are feeling lost in life experience more things.
+- Go where you can make a difference not where you think there’s a home run.
+- When life gets blurry, just adjust your focus.
+- It’s easier to ask forgiveness than to get permission.

+> *'I can think, I can wait and I can fast.' -- Siddahrta*

+> *'If we’re growing, we’re always going to be out of our comfort zone.' -- John Maxwell*

 > *'If you are going through hell, keep going.' -- Winston Churchill*

-> *'Go where you can make a difference not where you think there’s a home run.'*

-> *'If we’re growing, we’re always going to be out of our comfort zone.' -- John Maxwell*

-> *'It’s easier to ask forgiveness than to get permission'*
+> *'There are far, far better things ahead than any we leave behind.'-- C.S.
+Lewis*

 > *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*